Last Updated on December 20, 2022 by Rei Garnet

-Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits sleep with their eyes opened:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits sleep with their eyes open:

-Reasons why rabbits sleep with their eyes opened.
+Reasons why rabbits sleep with their eyes open.

-We, rabbit owners, often wondered why our rabbits seem to be resting with their eyes opened.
+We, rabbit owners, often wonder why our rabbits seem to be resting with their eyes open.

-Here are the different reasons why rabbits sleep with their eyes opened:
+Here are the different reasons why rabbits sleep with their eyes open:

 Your rabbit is in a new environment.

 The same instinct applies to pet rabbits when moved to a new environment.
-Ever notice the first time you bring your rabbit home they stay in the corner with their eyes opened?
-Or when you moved apartments?
+Ever notice the first time you bring your rabbit home, they stay in the corner with their eyes open?
+Or when you move apartments?

-Rabbits in a new environment would often stay at the corner with their eyes fully opened, nose twitching fast, and a cautious body language.
+Rabbits in a new environment often stay at the corner with their eyes fully opened, their nose twitching fast, and a cautious body language.

-Whenever you bring home a new rabbit, you should expect for a few weeks/months that your rabbits wouldn’t trust you.
-Rabbits have trust issues, it’s not their fault though, nature made them that way.
+Whenever you bring home a new rabbit, you should expect for a few weeks or months that your rabbits won’t trust you.
+Rabbits have trust issues.
+It’s not their fault though, nature made them that way.

-Otherwise, rabbits wouldn’t survive due to how much threat they face in the wild.
+Otherwise, rabbits wouldn’t survive due to the threat they face in the wild.

-You would notice that your new rabbit would often stare at you and your movements.
-They would even rest on the corner while looking at you.
+You will notice that your new rabbit will often stare at you and your movements.
+They would even rest in the corner while looking at you.

-This means that your rabbit hasn’t trusted you yet and you need to up your game and give your rabbits some treats and pet them.
-Don’t rush them though, the “bonding process” usually takes weeks depending on your rabbit’s personality.
+This means that your rabbit hasn’t trusted you yet, and you need to step up your game and give your rabbits some treats and pet them.
+Don’t rush them though; the “bonding process” usually takes weeks, depending on your rabbit’s personality.

 Your rabbit is cautious of your other pets.

-If you have other pets like cats and dogs around the house, your rabbits would need time to adjust for that.
-For the time being, don’t let your rabbits out of their hutch but bring your other pets close to it.
+If you have other pets like cats and dogs around the house, your rabbits would need time to adjust to that.
+For the time being, don’t let your rabbits out of their hutch, but bring your other pets close to it.

 This would make it so that your rabbits would feel comfortable with your pet’s smell over time.
 You should also make sure that your other pet is well trained to not harm your rabbits.